Relational, Embodied Healing with Horses, via a Jungian and Polyvagal lens

 To do this I specifically focus on:

-1) The horses being viewed as full, equal partners, guides and leaders of this work, where their wellbeing and fulfilment is paramount, and where I allow equine consent, choice and freedom at all times.
+1) Working in true partnership with the horses I create a sacred space and energy for healing to take place in whatever shape or form is needed for the client and the horses.
+The horses being viewed as full, equal partners, guides and leaders of this work, where their wellbeing and fulfilment is paramount, and where I allow equine consent, choice and freedom at all times.
 This ensures the welfare, enjoyment and healing of the horses involved.
-I draw from the lessons of many hours observing semi-feral and fully domesticated horses, and an understanding of the horse's evolutionary biology and needs through ethology, and how impacted the horse's innate drives and needs are through the process and lifestyle of domestication of horses.
+I also draw from the lessons of many hours observing semi-feral and fully domesticated horses, and an understanding of the horse's evolutionary biology and needs through ethology, and how impacted the horse's innate drives and needs are through the process and lifestyle of domestication of horses.

-3) Employing a grounded, spiritual and practical approach, bringing spirit and matter, mind and body, soma and psyche together, which allows the horses to be the natural teachers and guides that they are capable of being, as well as working in harmony with the whole of the natural world of which we are a part.
+4) Employing a grounded, spiritual and practical approach, bringing spirit and matter, mind and body, soma and psyche together, which allows the horses to be the natural teachers and guides that they are capable of being, as well as working in harmony with the whole of the natural world of which we are a part.

-Both humans and domesticated horses are in urgent need of rediscovering their true-selves and living more authentically.
+5) An understanding that both humans and domesticated horses are in urgent need of rediscovering their true-selves and living more authentically.
 This is achieved through shedding accumulated layers of conditioning, expectations, roles and habitual responses.
 Then both horses and people can begin to live with more freedom in their hearts, minds and bodies and unshackle themselves from the roles, expectations and parameters which keep them small.

 1-1 Support